 About Editor Erin Wildermuth

-Erin Wildermuth is a freelance writer and travel vagabond with a master’s degree in International Political Economy from the London School of Economics.
+Erin Wildermuth is an economic philosopher with a master’s degree in International Political Economy from the London School of Economics.
 Her thesis concentrated on how the digital divide impacts global decision making and international labor markets.
 She has been intent upon shedding light on how global trends and technological advances can help people rise from economic exploitation into economic independence ever since.
 Her work has appeared in the Huffington Post, American Spectator, and Scuba Diver Magazine.
 She personally left the 9-to-5 in 2011.
 Within a year she had moved to Thailand and quit her job to work as a freelance underwater photographer and videographer.
 She lived in Thailand for three years and has since built a successful career as a freelance writer.
 She currently lives in Baltimore, MD.